 In recent times we have had the Royal and Derngate Theatre group work with the children on producing their own version of Shakespear’s Macbeth.
-We have had an educational group come in to school and run a Victorian day for the whole school and then last year a Viking Day.
-We have an Egyptian day and an Author visiting the school this term.
+We have had an educational group come in to school and run a Victorian day for the whole school and a Viking Day, an Egyptian day and an Author visiting the school.
 We have also had visits from the Life Education team, the local police, charities and a number of parents have come in to talk about their jobs or their interests.

 In addition to regular in school visits we aim to offer children the opportunity each year for the children to visit places of interest linked to their topics, outdoor pursuit centres, and theatres and to take part in team competitions.
 Every year we run a Year Five, two day and a Year Six five day residential visit.